-As an emulsifier it helps to turn a product opaque; this protects it from light exposure, creating a spreading agent.
+As an emulsifier, it helps to turn a product opaque – protecting it from light exposure and creating a spreading agent.

-Originally this ingredient was derived from animal tallow; today it can be sourced as a synthetic.
+Originally, this ingredient was derived from animal tallow; today, it can be sourced synthetically.

 It is not a known irritant, and is not related to cosmetic ingredients such as Ethyl Alcohol.